 Such improvements would correct its few minor shortcomings and would add little, if any, to the cost of the rifle while making it a truly excellent scout rifle.

 One of the nifty features of the Savage scout which is as yet unexplored (at least to my knowledge with the Savage scout rifle) is it's barrel mounting system which lends itself to easy caliber changes.
 This opens up all kinds of possibilities such as having a .308 and a larger caliber available on the same action.
 I have several friends who have done this with standard Savage 110 "tactical" heavy barrel rifles, creating a .22-250 and a .308 setup on one action.
 Simply unscrew the barrel nut and unscrew the barrel.
 Insert a "go" headspace gauge into the chamber and screw the new barrel in fully and tighten the barrel nut.
 This is something Savage might want to look into.
 Midway (www.midwayusa.com) is currently offering barrels in several calibers and the appropriate wrench for the barrel nut.
-Brownells lists Shilen made fitted Savage barrels in catalog 57 on page 48.
+Brownells lists Shilen made fitted Savage barrels in their catalog.
 Other calibers are available from Shilen.